dfwlab/pisnrs/README.md

     print(model.getLigandDescriptors()) # print Ligand descriptors in model
 ~~~~~~~~~~~~~~~

-### 2. predict the activity and scaffold of one ligand smiles
+### 2. predict the activity and scaffold of one ligand

 ~~~~~~~~~~~~~~~
     ### moltype includes : smiles, mol, block, sdf